Judge questions WTC blame of United in September 11 case

 Judges often do not rule immediately from the bench, preferring to study the issues especially if they are complex.

-Silverstein’s 2008 lawsuit also named aircraft manufacturer Boeing Co, the Massachusetts Port Authority, which manages Logan International Airport, and security companies as defendants.
+Silverstein’s 2008 lawsuit also named aircraft manufacturer Boeing Co (BA.N), the Massachusetts Port Authority, which manages Logan International Airport, and security companies as defendants.

 He is seeking $8.4 billion in damages for loss of property and lost business, even though Hellerstein has limited the amount to the $2.8 billion Silverstein paid for the leases.